jordansissel/keynav/README.md

 This will produce an executable `./keynav` which may be run directly (or copied somewhere in your path).
 You can also install (by default directly to `/usr`) via `make install`.

+On FreeBSD (and, I expect, other non-GNU platforms), you will want to use gmake.